| (No

 Wagner: Walkürenritt (from the opera Die

-Walküre)
+Walküre) (MS)

-Watch and listen to Artur Cimirro
+awe to Artur Cimirro

-playing this staggering transcription on YouTube:
+staggering playing this transcription on YouTube:

 Go